natgo/wt-wiki-scraper/wikitext-transpiled/ground/Leopard%202AV.md

 {{Specs-Tank-Weapon|3}}
 <!-- ''Offensive and anti-aircraft machine guns not only allow you to fight some aircraft but also are effective against lightly armoured vehicles.
 Evaluate machine guns and give recommendations on its use.'' -->
 {{main|MG3A1 (7.62 mm)}}
+There are 2 x 7.62 machine guns on the turret and 1 coaxial 7.62 machine gun.
+They are useful to shoot at low-flying jets and helicopters and can occasionally penetrate some lightly-armoured vehicles.

 {| class="wikitable" style="text-align:center" width="50%"
 |-